RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

 - preemptible nodes can have persistent disks.
 Dataproc handles the addition and removal of preemptible nodes.preemptible workers cannot store the data.
 - Production instances have clusters with a minimum of three nodes; development instances have a single node and do not provide for high availability.

+**Key Visualizer** is a Cloud Bigtable tool for understanding usage patterns in a Cloud Bigtable database.
+- It generates visual reports for your tables that break down your usage based on the row keys that you access.
+- This tool helps you identify the following:
+  - Where hotspots exist
+  - Rows that may contain too much data
+  - The distribution of workload across all rows in a table

 ## Characteristics of a good row-key:-
 - Using a prefix for multitenancy isolates data from different customers, making scans and reads more efficient by ensuring that data blocks contain data from one customer only, allowing customers to query only their own data.
+-  when a using a **multitenant Cloud Bigtable database**, it is a good practice to use a **tenant prefix** in the row-key.In this situation, the **first part of the rowkey could be a customer ID or other customer-specific code**.
-- Columns that are not frequently updated, such as a user ID or a timestamp
+- String identifiers, such as a **customer ID or a sensor ID**, are good candidates for a rowkey.
+- **Timestamps** may be used as part of a row-key, but they should **not be the entire row-key or the start of the row-key**.
 - Nonsequential value in the first part of the row-key, which helps avoid hotspots
 - To avoid hotspots, never use a timestamp value as a row key prefix.
+- Moving timestamps from the front of a row-key so that another attribute is the first part of the row-key is an example of **field  promotion**
-- Field promotion is a recommended practice as it helps prevent hotspotting and simplifies the design of a row key for efficient querying.
+- Field promotion is a recommended practice as it helps **prevent hotspotting** and simplifies the design of a row key for efficient querying.

-- Key Visualizer is a tool that helps you analyze your Bigtable usage patterns.
-It generates visual reports for your tables that break down your usage based on the row keys that you access.
-- Bigtable does not have secondary indexes
+- Another way to avoid hotspots is to use salting, which is the process of adding a derived value to the key to make writes noncontiguous.
+- **Domain names,Sequential numeric IDs,Frequently updated identifiers,Hashed values** are anti-patterns which are not to be used for designing the row-key.

 **Best Practices**:-
 - Bigtable has a limit of 1,000 tables per instance.
 - Limit table to around 100 column families to avoid performance issues.
 - Limit row size to 100 MB or less to maintain optimal read performance.
 - Keep cell size below 10 MB and use shorter row keys(4 KB or less) to optimize memory, storage, and response times in Cloud Bigtable.
--  Minimum 1TB is required to store the data in bigtable
+-  Minimum 1TB is required to store the data in bigtable.

 **Note**:-
 - Failover in cloud computing is the process of automatically transferring workloads from a failed or failing primary resource to a secondary resource in order to minimize downtime and ensure continuity of service.
 - Hotspots can be caused by a number of factors, such as a heavily used table or an inefficient query that repeatedly touches the same data.
 - They can also result from the database architecture itself, such as data being stored in a manner that causes read or write operations to be heavily concentrated in certain areas.
 - Primary index is always based on the primary key of a table, which is a unique identifier for each row.
 - Secondary indexes, on the other hand, can be created on any column or set of columns in the table.
+- Bigtable does **not** have **secondary indexes**.
+- By default, Bigtable returns the value in the cell with the **latest timestamp**
+- Cloud Bigtable tables are sparse—that is, if there is no data for a particular row/column/cell combination, then no storage is used.

 ## Cloud Memory Store:-